callumhackett/callumhackett.github.io/_posts/2025-08-11-meditations_reduction.md

 <br/>
 You desire to live "according to Nature"?
 Oh, you noble Stoics, what fraudulent words!
 Imagine a being like Nature, boundlessly extravagant, boundlessly indifferent, without purpose or consideration, without pity or justice, at once fruitful and barren and uncertain; imagine indifference as a power ⁠— how could you live in accordance with such indifference?
 To live --- isn't this just to endeavour to be otherwise than this Nature?
 Is not living valuing, preferring, being unjust, having limits, endeavouring to be different?
 And if in fact your maxim, “living according to Nature,” means only the same as “living according to life” — how could you do otherwise?
 Why make a principle out of what you already are and must be?

 In reality, it is quite otherwise with you: while you pretend to read with rapture the canon of your law from Nature, you want something quite the contrary, you extraordinary stage-players and self-deluders!
 In your pride you wish to dictate your morals and ideals to Nature, to Nature herself, and to incorporate them therein; you insist that it shall be Nature “according to the Stoics,” and would like everything to be made after your own image, as a vast, eternal glorification and universalisation of Stoicism!
-With all your love for truth, you have forced yourselves so long, so persistently, and with such hypnotic rigidity to see Nature falsely, that is to say, Stoically, that you are no longer able to see it otherwise ⁠— and to crown all, some unfathomable arrogance gives you the lunatic hope that because you are able to tyrannize yourselves ⁠(Stoicism being self-tyranny) Nature will also allow herself to be tyrannized: for isn't the Stoic a part of Nature?
+With all your love for truth, you have forced yourselves so long, so persistently, and with such hypnotic rigidity to see Nature falsely, that is to say, Stoically, that you are no longer able to see it otherwise ⁠— and to crown all, some unfathomable arrogance gives you the lunatic hope that because you are able to tyrannize yourselves ⁠(Stoicism being self-tyranny), Nature will also allow herself to be tyrannized: for isn't the Stoic a part of Nature?